Yamal LNG infrastructure

-A plant with a capacity of 16.5 mmt per annum of LNG is being built right at the South-Tambeyskoye field on the coast of the Ob Bay.
+A plant with a capacity of 17.4 mmt per annum of LNG is located right at the South-Tambeyskoye field on the coast of the Ob Bay.
 In order to both optimize construction costs and streamline the project schedule, a modularized approach is used.
-The LNG plant will consist of three trains of 5.5 mmt annual capacity each.
-First train is planned to be launched in 2017.
+The LNG plant will consist of four trains.
+The first train launched in December 2017.

-When the plant becomes operational, the hydrocarbon mix from production wells will be supplied via gas gathering network to the integrated treatment and liquefaction complex.
+The hydrocarbon mix from production wells is supplied via gas gathering network to the integrated treatment and liquefaction complex.

-Initial separation, including removal of mechanical impurities, water, methanol and condensate will be done at the inlet facilities which will also include methanol regeneration and condensate stabilization units.
-Separated gas will be supplied to the liquefaction process trains where it will pass through several process stages: acid gas and methanol removal, dehydration and mercury removal, as well as LPG extraction.
-Pre-cooling will be done in the propane cooling loop, while liquefaction - in the mixed refrigerant loop.
-At the end of the process, liquefied natural gas will be stored in the cryogenic tanks.
+Initial separation, including removal of mechanical impurities, water, methanol and condensate is been proceeded at the inlet facilities which also include methanol regeneration and condensate stabilization units.
+Separated gas is supplied to the liquefaction process trains where it passes through several process stages: acid gas and methanol removal, dehydration and mercury removal, as well as LPG extraction.
+Pre-cooling takes place in the propane cooling loop, while liquefaction — in the mixed refrigerant loop.
+At the end of the process, liquefied natural gas store in the cryogenic tanks.

-Along with the LNG trains, the integrated LNG complex will also include LPG fractionation facility, stable gas condensate and refrigerant storage facilities, a power plant with a 376 MW capacity, utilities and flare systems.
+Along with the LNG trains, the integrated LNG complex also includes LPG fractionation facility, stable gas condensate and refrigerant storage facilities, a power plant with a 376 MW capacity, utilities and flare systems.

-Special ARC7 (Russian arctic classification standards) ice class LNG carriers have been custom-designed and are being built for the Yamal LNG Project.
-The carriers will enable year-round navigation without icebreaker support along westbound navigation routes and, during the Arctic summer - along the Northern Sea Route.
+Special ARC7 (Russian arctic classification standards) ice class LNG carriers have been built for the Yamal LNG Project.
+The carriers enable year-round navigation without icebreaker support along westbound navigation routes and, during the Arctic summer — along the Northern Sea Route.

 The carriers design is the result of cooperative work of Russian and international classification societies, the leading research and design institutes, shipyards and ship-owners.
 Vessel design is based on the double action concept: the bow has been adjusted for navigation in open water and thin ice, while the stern has been optimized to enable navigation in severe ice conditions.